An Ancient Pictorial Symbolic Prophecy

 The Sacred Tarot is an ancient esoteric mysticism teaching, originally known as Kabbalah which is now also known as the Cabala or Qabalah.
 It works by helping practitioners to harmonize the body, mind and spirit, and bring the three aspects of human consciousness into harmony and union with God’s Holy Spirit of truth and love.

 It should be understood that the Tarot can be misused and misinterpreted by people with self-serving intentions, just as the Christian Bible can be misused and misinterpreted by greedy and even malicious right-wing preachers of doom and damnation.
+For while they claim that unless you believe Jesus is God you will be condemned to eternal hell, they do not know Jesus, and they certainly do not know God.

 At a very basic level, even a child could understand it, because it is possible to divine its ultimate meaning simply from realizing the meaning of the pictures when seen in their entire context.
 However, for most to understand how it works, it takes serious, intellectual scholarship, and in that respect its goal is Jnana Yoga, which is the path of transcendental knowledge through the intellect.